azariak/ApplicationsForCory/README.md

 # Z Fellows Application Review Dashboard

-A streamlined dashboard for reviewing Z Fellows applications with Airtable integration.
+A streamlined dashboard for Cory Levy to review Z Fellows applications with Airtable integration.

 ## TODO